bbc/psammead/packages/containers/psammead-timestamp-container/README.md

 ## Accessibility notes

-The usage of the semantic `time` element within this component can result in strange behaviours when using assistive technology such as VoiceOver for iOS.
+The usage of the semantic `time` element within psammead-timestamp component can result in strange behaviours when using assistive technology such as VoiceOver for iOS.
 Specifically, it results in a "text splitting" behaviour, where any text in the prefix is read out, but the value inside the semantic `time` element require an additional swipe before being read out.

 However, as we heavily encourage the use of this semantic element, and want to ensure it's usage is in line with [the W3C examples](https://www.w3.org/TR/html51/textlevel-semantics.html#the-time-element), we feel this compromise is necessary.

 ## Roadmap
 Currently, this package only supports relative time in English.
-The plan is to make this package suitable for use on World Service sites by including logic to render relative time in multiple languages.
+The plan is to make this package more suitable for use on World Service sites by including logic to render relative time in multiple languages.

 ## Contributing